This easy, no-bake, chocolate dessert recipe for Rich & Creamy Chocolate Torte is smooth, decadent and utterly delicious!

-This is really quick and simple no bake cake that’s a perfect, cool and creamy dessert for hot summer days!
+This is a really quick and simple no-bake cake that’s a perfect, cool and creamy dessert for hot summer days!

 This recipe is the perfect example of how getting something wrong can turn out extraordinarily right!
 When you are developing a recipe, you can make things several times before you get it right.

-This recipe started out as a chocolate cheesecake, but it turned out way too chocolaty to be a cheese cake.
+This recipe started out as chocolate cheesecake, but it turned out way too chocolaty to be a cheesecake.

 There was too much chocolate flavor, and not nearly enough cream cheese.
-Who would of thought a recipe going wrong could taste so unbelievably good?
+Who would have thought a recipe going wrong could taste so unbelievably good?